black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 But it would be easier to use string concatenation within the loop to build the binary string from right to left, so you won't need to reverse it later.

 First, use the remainder operator (%) to set binary equal to the remainder of input divided by 2.

+# Step 41
+Then, use the addition operator to add the current value of binary to the end of the equation input % 2.
+This is what will build the binary string from right to left.